 - “If God is good, why is there evil in the universe?”
 This is called the problem of evil.
 There are lots of answers to this question.
 I like Christianity’s.

 - “How is Christianity any better than the silly myths that came before it?”
 The myths that preceded Christianity were low-resolution pictures of the truth that was coming, kind of like the way the icon of a disc on the desktop of your computer is a low-res representation of the hard drive in your computer.
 C. S. Lewis deals with this beautifully.
-If you can’t be bothered to read his work, get them as audio books.

 - “What makes you think you’re so smart?”
 I don’t.
 But I do understand what it’s like to be confused about religion.
 I spent most of my adult life as a religionaut and spiritual seeker before finally re-embracing Christianity.
 I used to believe most of the anti-Christian myths myself.
 This allows me to be calm, polite, and measured.
 Anyway, I’m not that smart.
 I’m just a guy who made lots of mistakes, wasted a lot of time, and now wants to be a simple priest and alleviate suffering.